jonsim/search/README.md

 positional arguments:
   path                  Optional path(s) to perform the search in or on.
 If
-                        ommitted the current working directory is used. regex                 Perl-style regular expression to search for.
+                        omitted the current working directory is used. regex                 Perl-style regular expression to search for.
 It is recommended to pass this in single quotes to prevent shell expansion or interpretation of the regex